poleNgrek/Hooks/README.md

 />
 ```

+:exclamation:
-:exclamation:Theoretically we could use only one state and set as a default value an object with a title and an amount field.
+Theoretically we could use only one state and set as a default value an object with a title and an amount field.
 However, this means that we would have to update both fields on each input since state updates using objects are not automatically merged.
-Of course for this small app, typing some extra lines of code wouldn't make a big difference, however in a more complex application, that could be a big inconvenience.
+Of course for this small app, typing some extra lines of code wouldn't make a big difference, however in a more complex application that could be a big inconvenience.